Immunoglobulin A

 Schematic of immunoglobulin A dimer showing H-chain (blue), L-chain (red), J-chain (magenta) and secretory component (yellow).

 Two views, one rotated 90 degrees with respect to the other, of the amino acid chains comprising secretory IgA1.
 Colors are: H-chains (blue and light blue), L-chains (red and light red), J-chain (magenta) and the secretory component (yellow).
 Coordinates of each backbone carbon atom were derived PDB entry 3CHN.

 Two views, one rotated 90 degrees with respect to the other, of the amino acid chains comprising secretory IgA2.
 Colors are: H-chains (blue and light blue), L-chains (red and light red), J-chain (magenta) and the secretory component (yellow).
 Coordinates of each backbone carbon atom were derived PDB entry 3cm9.

 Immunoglobulin A (IgA, also referred to as sIgA in its secretory form) is an antibody that plays a role in the immune function of mucous membranes.
 The amount of IgA produced in association with mucosal membranes is greater than all other types of antibody combined.
 In absolute terms, between three and five grams are secreted into the intestinal lumen each day.
 This represents up to 15% of total immunoglobulins produced throughout the body.

-IgA has two subclasses (IgA1 and IgA2) and can be produced as a monomeric as well as a dimeric form.
+Primate IgA has two subclasses (IgA1 and IgA2) and can be produced as a monomeric as well as a dimeric form.
 The IgA dimeric form is the most prevalent and, when it has bound the Secretory component, is also called secretory IgA (sIgA). sIgA is the main immunoglobulin found in mucous secretions, including tears, saliva, sweat, colostrum and secretions from the genitourinary tract, gastrointestinal tract, prostate and respiratory epithelium.
 It is also found in small amounts in blood.
 The secretory component of sIgA protects the immunoglobulin from being degraded by proteolytic enzymes; thus, sIgA can survive in the harsh gastrointestinal tract environment and provide protection against microbes that multiply in body secretions. sIgA can also inhibit inflammatory effects of other immunoglobulins.
 IgA is a poor activator of the complement system, and opsonizes only weakly.

 Forms

 IgA1 vs. IgA2

-IgA exists in two isotypes, IgA1 and IgA2.
+Primate IgA exists in two isotypes, IgA1 and IgA2.
 They are both heavily glycosylated proteins.
 While IgA1 predominates in serum (~80%), IgA2 percentages are higher in secretions than in serum (~35% in secretions); the ratio of IgA1 and IgA2 secreting cells varies in the different lymphoid tissues of the human body: